 Capital Lease vs Operating Lease

-A capital lease (or finance lease) is treated like an asset on a company’s balance sheet, while an operating lease is an expense that remains off balance sheet.
-Think of a capital lease like owning a property and think of an operating lease like renting a property.
-There are significant differences between a capital lease vs operating lease and this guide will help you understand the difference between the two types of leases and their respective accounting treatment.
+A capital lease (or finance lease) is treated like an asset on a company’s balance sheet, while an operating lease is an expense that remains off the balance sheet.
+Think of a capital lease as more like owning a piece of property and think of an operating lease as more like renting a property.
+There are significant differences between a capital lease vs operating lease, and this guide will help you understand the difference between the two types of leases and their respective accounting treatment.

 Capital leases are counted as debt.
 They depreciate over time and incur interest expense.

 To be classified as a capital lease under U.S. GAAP, any one of four conditions must be met: